fatih/motion/README.md

 # Usage

 `motion` is meant to be run via the editor.
-Currently it has three modes you can use:
+Currently it has the following modes you can use:

+* `decls`: returns a list of declarations based on the `-include` flag
 * `enclosing`: returns information about the enclosing function for a given offset
 * `next`: returns the next function information for a given offset
 * `prev`: returns the previous function information for a given offset